Yale Math Statement on Diversity, Equity, Inclusion, and Belonging

 Graduate program

-The department is commited to creating and supporting a diverse graduate student program.
+The department is committed to creating and supporting a diverse graduate student program.
 These efforts start with increased outreach, and we now host a yearly webinar for prospective applicants and send posters to over a hundred US institutions including about 15 minority-serving universities and HBCUs.
 In the past few years this approach has been increasingly successful, yielding incoming graduate student classes with exceptional qualifications and potential, including two women in each of the past three years.

 In order to better support the graduate students in the program the department and the DGS took the following steps: